uswds/uswds-site/pages/documentation/getting-started-developers/phase-three.md

 layout: styleguide
 title: "Phase 3: Customize"
 category: How to use USWDS
-lead: Getting started with the design system
+lead: Customize the design system with settings and custom code
 type: docs
 subnav:
   - text: "Resources"